zhmu/ananas/doc/intro.rst

 ========

-Unless otherwise indicated, the |ananas| kernel, userland and accompanying libraries and scripts are distributed using the :ref:`beer-ware` license.
+Unless otherwise indicated, the |ananas| kernel, userland and accompanying libraries and scripts are distributed using the :ref:`zlib` license.

+Previous versions were licensed as 'beer-ware'.
+In late 2018, the decision was made to use the better known Zlib license to avoid confusion.

 The |ananas| C library is a fork of `PDCLIB
 <https://rootdirectory.ddns.net/dokuwiki/doku.php?id=pdclib:start>`_, which is
 licensed as *public domain*.
-All modifications are licensed as :ref:`beer-ware`.
+All modifications are licensed using the :ref:`zlib` license.

 External code, such as the LLVM/Clang suite, the math library *libm*, GNU autotools and *dash* are licensed using their own terms.